Penn Brewery: Re-opening

 On November 23, 2009, Penn Brewery issued a press announcement indicating that a small group of local investors, had acquired Penn Brewery from Birchmere Capital, under undisclosed terms, and that the original owner would be returning to lead a restart of brewing at the Vinial Street location, as well as an eventual reopening of the restaurant.

 On December 8, 2009, brewing officially resumed at the E & O facility, with the first mashing occurring at 10:20 AM.
 December 30, 2009 at 4:00 PM marked the first beer tasting of the new era of Penn Brewery.

 On December 30, 2009 the Penn Brewery Restaurant opened for a "sneak peek" preview of the beers.
 Festivities were open to the public and the response was incredible.

 In February 2010 a new kegging line was installed, and on February 17, 2010, the first kegs of locally brewed Penn Brewery beer were released to wholesalers.

 In March 2010 the Penn Brewery Restaurant started weekly "growler hours" every Friday from 4pm to 6pm.
 The public was given the opportunity to purchase pint drafts and half gallon growlers for home while construction continues on the kitchen.
 Varieties available on tap will vary based on latest brewings from Penn Brewery, but in general will include Penn Pilsner, Kaiser Pils, Penn Dark, and new Allegheny Pale Ale.

 In 2012, Pittsburgh Magazine named it one of the favorite breweries in Pittsburgh.

 In August 2022 the brewery was sold to local businessman Stefan Nitsch.
 Christopher Rudolph continues as head brewer, introducing new small batch brews each month.

+In April 2026, the brewery filed for Chapter 11 bankruptcy protection.